observeinc/terraform-google-collection/examples/full/README.md

 # Full GCP Integration

-This configuration documents a method for setting up infrastructure on Google for use by Observe pollers, and the Observe datasets.
+This configuration documents a method for setting up infrastructure on Google for use by Observe pollers and the Observe datasets.

 ### Usage